 - Student has earned a minimum grade of C or better in all courses and electives in the program of study.

-- Student has completed at least 40 percent of required credit from the declared program of study at Gwinnett Technical College (exceptions may apply to articulating students).
+- Student has completed at least 40 percent of required credit from the declared program of study at Gwinnett Technical College.

 - Gwinnett Technical College will limit academic residency to no more than twenty-five percent of the degree requirements for all degrees for active-duty Service members.
 Academic residency can be completed at any time while active-duty Service members are enrolled.
 Reservist and National Guardsmen on active-duty are covered in the same manner.

 - Student has paid all required fees, fines, and other financial obligations owed to Gwinnett Tech.